isomerpages/moe-stmargaretsec/_announcements/Canteen Advertisement Notice.md

 <li>
 <p>Records of past catering/canteen experiences, if any.
 Please submit the
 documents to the school’s General Office or email to&nbsp;<a href="https://www.stmargaretssec.moe.edu.sg/files/application%20for%20canteen%20stall%20in%20existing%20school.pdf" rel="noopener noreferrer nofollow" target="_blank">OWYONG_Siew_Leng@schools.gov.sg</a> (Attention:
-Administration Manager) by the closing date 4 April 2024, 5.00 pm.
+Administration Manager) by the closing date 3 May 2024, 5.00 pm.
 We regret that late applications will not be accepted.</p>
 </li>
 </ul>